 Jewish Learning Adventures for Kids

 Discovery Club engages kids with interactive workshops that fuse their interests with Jewish content.
-With topics ranging from architecture to farming, there's something for everyone at Discovery Club.
+With topics ranging from cooking to chess and drumming to farming, there's something for everyone at Discovery Club.
 Our unique programs run 60-90 minutes in length and are offered most days of the week.
 Sessions run 7-11 weeks in the fall, winter and spring.

 Focus Areas & Core Values

 Our experiential learning model is rooted in four focus areas:

 - Nature (Teva)